Recurrent convolutional neural networks for modeling non-adiabatic dynamics of quantum-classical systems: Deep Quench Results

 \section{Deep Quench Results}

 FIG.~\ref{fig:deep_visualization} visualizes a ground-truth trajectory and predictions from a PARC-based model trained on a deep quench dataset with system size $L=16$.
-The model was given the state at step $0$ as input and then predicted for $40$ steps thereafter to create the visualization.
+The model was given the state at prediction step $25$ as input (which corresponds to the start of the saved deep quench dataset following the initial 64 time units of numerical integration during the system's transient regime) and then predicted for $40$ steps thereafter to create the visualization.
 As previously noted, the deep quench trajectories are highly sensitive to initial condition, and small perturbations to the initial condition result in different system trajectories.
 All trajectories used in the analysis of the deep quench case belonged to a test set not shared with the training set.
 Additionally, both ground truth trajectories and predictions have initial states starting after the transient regime, which, as noted in Sec.~\ref{sec:deep_data}, begins $64$ time units after the quench.

 The shared initial state in both cases is characterized by nearly constant diagonal elements $\rho_{ii} \sim \text{const.}$, indicating a uniform charge distribution, together with approximately uniform lattice displacements $Q$ and momenta $P$.
 As discussed above, this configuration corresponds to decoupled electron and lattice subsystems close to their respective ground states.
 Once the coupling is switched on at $g_f = 1$, energetic considerations suggest that the system tends to develop CDW order.
 Because the formation of CDW order in distant regions is largely independent, owing to the local nature of the symmetry-breaking process, the system is expected to evolve into an inhomogeneous state consisting of multiple CDW domains of opposite sign, separated by domain walls.
 Indeed, while the electron density remains relatively uniform, as indicated by the diagonal line of the density matrix, a pronounced inhomogeneous CDW state emerges at later times following the quench (see Fig.~\ref{fig:deep_visualization}), becoming visible by time-step $25\Delta t$.